FAIMS/burial-mounds-web/README.md

 This section will explain the structure of the project and describe the top-level folders for the project:

-- _assets_ folder contain the CSS, Javascript used in the project and also images that is used for the site such as the logo and default images for records.
+- _assets_ folder contain the CSS, Javascript used in the project and also images that are used for the site such as the logo and default images for records.
 - *\_data* contains the configuration YAML files for the project.
 - *\_images* folder contains the images used in the site.
-- *\_import* contains scripts to generate record pages from a CSV, link images to associated record page.
-CSV needed to use those scripts.
+- *\_import* contains scripts to generate `record pages` from a CSV and link images to the associated `record page`.
-- *\_includes* contains content that can included into files.
+- *\_includes* contains content that can be included into files.
-- *\_pages* contains pages of the website
+- *\_pages* contains pages of the website.
-- *\_posts* contains the YML files for the record pages.
+- *\_posts* contains the YAML files for the `record pages`.
-- *\_sass* contains sass partials of our project.
+- *\_sass* contains SASS partials of the project.
 - *\_site* contains the generated site that Jekyll outputs.
-This folder is added into `.gitignore` file.
+This folder is added into *.gitignore* file.

 [Back to TOC](#table-of-contents)